mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/index.md

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/cloudOptions.png)

-*  **Save**
+*  **Save to cloud**

     When saving to the cloud, MAMP PRO archives the data from the hosts document root folder and data from the MySQL databases and tables mapped to the host into a single zip file and optionally encrypts it with your encryption key.
-The archive will  afterwoods be transferred to the cloud.
+The archive will afterwords be transferred to the cloud.

-*  **Load**
+*  **Load to cloud**

     Loading data from the cloud is the reverse process: After having loaded the archive, it will be decrypted if necessary, decompressed and the data will be copied to the hosts document root folder and imported back into MySQL.

-*  **Delete**

-    If you want to delete a host from the cloud its data can be retrieved using the Dropbox versioning functions.

-*  **Desktop Folder Icon**

-    Show the desktop in Finder.

-*  **Link**

-*  **Save**
+*  **Delete from cloud**

-  If you want to peek into the data that's currently stored in the cloud for the selected host, use this function.
-The decrypted and uncompressed archive will be saced to the desktop.
+    Delete cloud data for a host.

-*  **Load**
+*  **Link to cloud**

-    If you want to know what gets transferred into the cloud, try this function.
-It also helps you determine how much free space you need in the cloud.
-The archive will be saved to the desktop.
+    Connect to an existing host already in the cloud.
+To link to a cloud you must use the same host name as the host in the cloud.
+If you cannot remember the name of the host you want to link, then check your Dropbox.
+The name of the host is exactly the name of the zip file in your '~/Dropbox/Apps/MAMP PRO' folder.